Tag Archives: Springfield

 Saint Francis Xavier (1506-1552)

 “All nations will come to climb the mountain of the Lord,” the Prophet Isaiah says in our Advent readings.
-Joining Portuguese merchants, Saint Francis Xavier went to far-off Asia, not for its exotic spices and goods, but to call new followers to Jesus Christ.
+Joining Portuguese merchants, Saint Francis Xavier went to far-off Asia, not for its exotic spices and goods, but to call all nations to follow Jesus Christ.

 For 10 years, Francis Xavier labored in India, Japan and southeast Asia to bring the gospel to the native peoples of these lands.
 In a letter to St. Ignatius Loyola, the founder of the Jesuits, he explains that he’s so busy teaching and baptizing he has hardly a minute to himself.
 “Send help,” he says.